daniyxlkhan/speedTest50/README.md

 ## **That was the gist of the app.
 Now onto the specifics and technicalities.**

-Starting with the what was needed for this bot:
+Starting with the what was needed for this web app:

     - speedtest-cli library
     - werkzeug.security library for hashing